chelseaanne19/StrateGPA/README.md

 **[https://strategpa.streamlit.app/](https://strategpa.streamlit.app/)**
 ___

-**StrateGPA** is a multi-user web app I have built for college students who find themselves overwhelmed by continuous assessments, losing track of deadlines, and having zero time management.
+**StrateGPA** is a student decision-support tool that turns assessment weighting, pending results, workload timing, and grade targets into actionable study priorities.

 Traditional calendars are undoubtedly useful.
 They show you *when* assessments might be due, but they don't show you the 30 hours of work hitting you that Monday.